-Bill S.104, introduced by Senator Vyhovsky, proposes a significant overhaul of Vermont's education funding system by transitioning from an education property tax to an education income tax starting in fiscal year 2027.
-The new education income tax will apply to all Vermont residents, including homeowners and renters, with rates determined by locally voted budgets.
-The bill aims to eliminate the homestead education property tax while retaining the nonhomestead education property tax for all properties except residential dwellings and their surrounding two-acre parcels.
-Key amendments include raising household income thresholds for property tax credits and introducing a new tax structure with rates ranging from 2% to 8% based on adjusted gross income.
-The bill also seeks to provide broader relief to taxpayers through updated property tax credit income sensitivity measures and a new top marginal tax rate to offset revenue losses.
+The bill S.104, introduced by Senator Vyhovsky, proposes a significant overhaul of Vermont's education funding system by transitioning from an education property tax to an education income tax starting in fiscal year 2027.
+This new tax will be based on the income of all Vermont residents, including both homeowners and renters, with rates determined by locally voted budgets.
+The bill aims to eliminate the homestead education property tax while retaining a nonhomestead education property tax applicable to all properties except residential dwellings and their surrounding two-acre parcels.
+Key amendments include raising income thresholds for property tax credits and introducing a new top marginal tax rate on income to offset revenue losses from these changes, thereby enhancing equity and providing tax relief to lower-income residents.

 Statutes affected: